marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 {{< image src="utf9k-nowplaying.jpg" >}}
 {{< /image >}}

-✅ for **A good API**
+✅ for **A good API** (2/3)

-Initially playing Tidal content through Plex (there's a separate "music source") didn't surface anything in the API but by virtue of adding items to our library, we get full metadata available via the `/status/sessions` endpoint.
+Initially playing Tidal content through the dedicated "Music On TIDAL" library[^source] didn't surface anything in the API but by virtue of adding items to our regular music library instead, we get full metadata available via the `/status/sessions` endpoint.

 <details><summary>Here's the absolute mountain of information available for you to play with</summary>